ValGrace/ValGrace/README.md

 - 💞️ I’m looking for opportunities in software and cloud engineering.
 - 📫 How to reach me gracevalerie1@gmail.com
 - My Skills: Web development, software engineering, cloud development.
-- Programming tools: I am a JavaScript Developer ( Node js + React) are my specialty
+- Programming tools: I am a Web Developer ( Node js + React + Golang) are my specialty
-- Other skills: Database administration(SQL), C#, DevOps
+- Other skills: Database administration(SQL), C#, DevOps, Cloud development

 <!---
 ValGrace/ValGrace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.